johanbrook/johanbrook.com/src/posts/2012-01-13-custom-endpoints.md

 title: 'Adding custom URL endpoints in Wordpress'
 date: '2012-01-13 10:00'
 tags:
     - Custom
     - PHP
     - URL
     - Wordpress
     - endpoint
     - rewrite
     - template
 category: Wordpress
+slug: adding-custom-url-endpoints-in-wordpress
 ---

 In a current Wordpress project, we wanted to have a permalink to a photo gallery filled with images (attachments) for a post.
 Wordpress supports permalinks to single attachments, such as